 - Utterance: Lastly, this is one of the most important chatbot terms that you should know.
 Chatbot utterances are anything that the users says or types as input into the chatbot.
 For example, if a user types What is the current time in Tokyo, Japan?, the entire sentence is the utterance.

 Beyond the glossary, there is much to chatbots and their potential.
-Check out our one-minute white paper to learn how chatbots are leveling up digital customer experience.
+Check out our primer for chatbot implementation to find six steps for conversational bot success.
 From there, explore our AI & Bot digital experience solutions and get in touch to drive your business forward with chatbots.